 - Study and develop solutions to address treatment resources for offenders who are incarcerated or in the custody of the department;

-- Analyze data, identify barriers faced by the department in providing timely access to treatment to offenders;
+- Analyze data and identify barriers faced by the department in providing timely access to treatment to offenders;

 - Make recommendations for eliminating those barriers;